topquark22/morseR24/README.md

 - **^**  sync slave with master and resume display

 (To resume display on the slave without retransmitting the message, you must reset the slave.)

+### Follower control

+The following commands allow control of the output follower on D7.
+This is initially disabled; but if enabled, it provides another copy of the Morse output.
+This is useful, for instance, if an audio device such as a buzzer is connected as well.

+**>0** turns output follower off
+**>1** turns output follower on

 ### Change timings